 What are the monthly premiums for Medicare Supplement plans?

-Depending on where you live and which plan you choose are two things that could impact pricing.
+Two things could impact pricing depending on where you live and your chosen plan.
 Several other factors can affect your monthly premium.
 The average cost of a Medigap plan can run from $80 to $300 per month.

 What is a Medicare Supplement Plan F?